Beyond inherent robustness: strong stability of MPC despite plant-model mismatch: Problem statement

+\begin{remark} State constraints were not considered, as there is no way to guarantee robust feasibility of state-constrained nominal MPC~\cite{allan:bates:risbeck:rawlings:2017}.
+Soft state constraints (cf.~\cite{santos:biegler:castro:2008,kuntz:rawlings:2024f}) are compatible with our general cost MPC assumptions, but using them in the quadratic cost MPC would require some modifications to our analysis. \end{remark}

 \begin{remark} \Cref{assum:steady-state} limits our results to problems where the steady state is known and fixed (e.g., path-planning and inventory problems).
-If the steady state depends on \(\theta\), i.e., \(x_s(\theta) = f(x_s(\theta),u_s(\theta),\theta)\), we can still work with deviation variables \((\delta x,\delta u)\defas (x-x_s(\theta),u-u_s(\theta))\), but (i) we have to estimate the steady-state pair \((x_s(\theta),u_s(\theta))\) (e.g., via an integrating disturbance model~\cite[Ch.~1]{rawlings:mayne:diehl:2020}), and (ii) we only achieve strong stability in the case where the steady-state map is continuous, the parameters are asymptotically constant, and the estimation errors converge. \end{remark}
+If the steady state depends on \(\theta\), i.e., \(x_s(\theta) = f(x_s(\theta),u_s(\theta),\theta)\), we can still work with deviation variables \((\delta x,\delta u)\defas (x-x_s(\theta),u-u_s(\theta))\), but (i) we have to estimate the steady-state pair \((x_s(\theta),u_s(\theta))\) (e.g., via an integrating disturbance model~\cite[Ch.~1]{rawlings:mayne:diehl:2020}), and (ii) strong stability is only achieve when the steady-state map is continuous, the parameters are asymptotically constant, and the estimation errors converge~\cite{kuntz:rawlings:2024f}. \end{remark}